nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Seeing your workout summary: ```data```

 Displays the list of exercises which you have completed, along with the number of times of completion for each exercise.
+Apart from providing the list of exercises you have completed, this function also outputs the total number of unique as well as non-unique exercises which you have completed at the end of the list.

 Example Command: ```data```